8 Best Home Warranty Companies of 2022

 - When the technician comes to your home, the technician will fix or repair the problem.

-- Lastly, the homeowner pays the deductible or the trade service fee for the visit.
+- Lastly, the homeowner pays the visit's deductible or the trade service fee.

 When Do Home Warranties Pay Claims?